 How should this medicine be used?

 Lamivudine and zidovudine controls HIV infection but does not cure it.
 Continue to take lamivudine and zidovudine even if you feel well.
 Do not stop taking lamivudine and zidovudine without talking to your doctor.
+When your supply of lamivudine and zidovudine starts to run low, get more from your doctor or pharmacist.
+If you miss doses or stop taking lamivudine and zidovudine, your condition may become more difficult to treat.

 Other uses for this medicine